open-alchemy/OpenAlchemyEditor/web/README.md

    because the navigation to that path will seed the editor.
 1. If the `seed` key is available in `localStorage`, return the `localStorageSeedLoaded` event.
-1. Return the `localStorageEmpty` event.
+1. Return the `localStorageSeedNotFound` event.

 ##### `localStorageSeedLoaded`